This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 How Else Can I Support BEES?

 If you’re unable to visit the sanctuary, or you’ve been inspired after meeting the retired elephants, you can donate money to help support the ongoing hard work that Burm and Emily (and the local community) do.
 Donate to the sanctuary here.

 If you can’t commit to adoption but you still want to help, then you can buy supplies for the sanctuary.
-One of the biggest costs is food – the elephants have access to the forest but also need fruit and vegetables like pumpkins, bananas, watermelon etc. These are all grown locally and seasonally which means that the money can be paid to local farmers, increasing the income for the community.
+One of the biggest costs is food – the elephants have access to the forest but also need fruit and vegetables like pumpkins, bananas, watermelons etc. These are all grown locally and seasonally which means that the money can be paid to local farmers, increasing the income for the community.

 The animals at the sanctuary also often need medicine, so you can send enough money to purchase the supplies needed.

 Fuel is also a big ongoing cost at BEES.
 They need to use the trucks for transport, collecting food and taking sick animals to and from a vet service in the area if necessary.
 You can purchase a fuel package to support this need.

 Spreading the word about the ethical treatment of elephants is a free and easy way to help all of the elephant sanctuaries in Chiang Mai and beyond.
 If you don’t have money to spare, consider following the sanctuaries on social media, sharing their posts and discussing the issue of elephant abuse with your friends and family!